 Transformer.initialize_tensor_descriptions.
 When a

 DeviceTensor object is created, the individual transformer can handle it in multiple ways.
-The NumPy and GPU transformers both tag
+The CPU and GPU transformers both tag

 DeviceTensor objects to their underlying